Markussoft/iot-office-occupancy-counter/README.md

 ### Visualisation and user interface

 #### NodeRED server hoted on local computer
 NodeRED is subscribed to an MQTT server at The Things Network.
+This requires setting up a username and password under the MQTT tab in The Things Network.
+These credentials then have to be entered in the MQTT tab in NodeRED.

 #### Wordpress website hosted on Digitalocean